 Hit up essential oils

 Essential oils are a great way of camouflaging the cannabis odor.
-There are a wide range of scents on the market and with the increasing popularity of essential oils over the last few years, there are now many types of essential oil diffusers available.
+There is a wide range of scents on the market and with the increasing popularity of essential oils over the last few years, there are now many types of essential oil diffusers available.

 Make a sploof

 A sploof is a simple and easy-to-make filter which supposedly turns the smell of weed into the smell of freshly washed laundry.

 Yes, you read that correctly.